apirrone/Plotter/README.md

 I often need to plot values in real time, and using matplotlib is always a pain in such case.
 There are very probably much better tools for this out there, but I figured I would make my own basic one for fun.

+## Disclamer

+I made this in about 1h.
+There WILL be bugs and maybe performance issues.
+I will try to improve it over time

 ## TODO
 - handle negative numbers
 - background for legend